henrycountyreporter/henrycountyreporter.github.io/aboutme.md

 Two Henry County natives, <a href="https://en.wikipedia.org/wiki/Recy_Taylor"> Recy Taylor</a> and Pulitzer prize-winning journalist <a href="https://en.wikipedia.org/wiki/Grover_C._Hall">Grover C. Hall</a> were the inspiration behind its creation.
 Hall wrote in the 1930’s speaking out against the Klan in southeast Alabama and was an early advocate for the Civil Rights movement while writing in the <a href="https://www.newspapers.com/title_7946/alabama_journal/">Alabama Journal</a>.
 In 2010 officials removed a sign honoring Hall due to his support of the civil rights movement and later refused to allow a opening of the film in Abbeville about Recy Taylor that received global recognition in <a href="https://www.therapeofrecytaylor.com">The Rape of Recy Taylor</a> by Nancy Buirski.
 Pelham and Carroll launched the newspaper in response.

-<p>“The Reporter” as it was known locally covered issues of judicial and legislative corruption in what is described as the “news desert” of southeast Alabama.
+<p>“The Reporter” as it was known locally was largely focused on covering issues of judicial and legislative corruption in what is described as the “news desert” of southeast Alabama.
 <a href="https://ethics.harvard.edu/blog/measuring-illegal-and-legal-corruption-american-states-some-results-safra">Harvard University’s Edward Safra Center for Government Ethics</a> ranked the region as having one of the most corrupt judicial systems in the United States.
 In 2013 it received a grant from the <a href="https://www.highlandercenter.org">Highlander Research and Education Center</a> to address marginalized voices in the community.
 Carroll was awarded the Zilphia P. Horton grant for training as a community advocate.
  <p>